boonitis/2019-iot-ai-workshop/README.md

         ls dataset/

+3. To create your custom model, move any directory you want to use as a target class in the custom model to *training/*.
+For example, this command move all *dog* images to training directory.

+        mv dataset/dog training/

-3. To train a custom model, you can use provided script.
+4. To train a custom model, you can use provided script.

-        python3 train.py
+        python3 train.py training/

-    This command will use training data in *dataset/* to train a model.
+    This command will use training data in *training/* to train a model.

-4. The training output will be available at *models/*
+5. The training output will be available at *models/*

-5. Using any IDE, open train.py and modify its *PARAMETERS* to train different type of model.
+6. Using any IDE, open train.py and modify its *PARAMETERS* to train different type of model.
 Rembember that you can test the model with this command.

     python3 test/recognition

+    Experiment with different parameters to archive the best possible model!